Hovenden House, Barn and Abolition Hall: Recent history

 An offer by Whitemarsh Township to purchase the eight acres of fields for open space was declined by its owners in 2014.
-The Township's 2014 offer did not include acquisition of the historic structures.
+The Township's 2014 offer did not include acquisition of the historic buildings.

 Proposed development

-In late 2015, K. Hovnanian Builders submitted a sketch plan to the township's planning/zoning office that proposed the construction of 48 townhouses on the eight acres of open space behind the buildings.
-The plan included the re-routing of Butler Pike between the Hovenden House and the Barn/Abolition Hall.
-This re-routing would require the demolition or relocation of the Plymouth Meeting General Store and Post Office (also listed on the National Register).
+In late 2015, K. Hovnanian Builders submitted a sketch plan to the township's planning/zoning office that proposed the construction of 48 townhouses on the eight acres of open space behind the historic buildings.
+The plan proposed the re-routing of Butler Pike between Hovenden House and its Barn/Abolition Hall.
+This re-routing would have required the demolition or relocation of the Plymouth Meeting General Store and Post Office (also listed on the National Register).

-Following vocal opposition, the Whitemarsh Township Board of Supervisors unanimously voted to deny the request for a zoning variance.
+Following vocal opposition, the Whitemarsh Township Board of Supervisors voted unanimously to deny the request for a zoning variance.
 In response, the developer requested a continuance of a scheduled April 25, 2016 zoning hearing.
-In late August 2016, K. Hovnanian Builders submitted a revised Zoning Plan to Whitemarsh Township, asserting that this plan met the requirements for shared parking and access (with an adjacent property).
+In late August 2016, K. Hovnanian Builders submitted a revised Zoning Plan to Whitemarsh Township, asserting that the revised plan met the requirements for shared parking and emergency access (via a right-of-way through an adjacent property).
 In early November 2016, the Zoning Officer issued his Preliminary Opinion, concurring with the developer's assertion that the current Zoning Plan met the requirements of the code.
-With the second publication of this opinion, a 30-day period begins during which any "aggrieved" party can file an appeal.
-Absent such appeal, the Zoning Officer's opinion becomes binding.
+With the second publication of this opinion, a 30-day period began during which any "aggrieved" party could file an appeal.
+Absent such an appeal, the Zoning Officer's opinion would become binding.
 (See Section 916.2--Preliminary Opinion of the Zoning Officer).
 On December 21, 2016, seven concerned Whitemarsh Township residents, represented by counsel, filed an appeal, challenging the Zoning Officer's Preliminary Opinion.
-On January 31, that appeal was heard before the Whitemarsh Township Zoning Hearing Board, but after three hours of testimony and questions, the hearing was continued to March 16, 2017.
+On January 31, that appeal was heard before the Whitemarsh Township Zoning Hearing Board, and after three hours of testimony and questions, the hearing was continued to March 16, 2017.
 On February 15, the attorney for the appellants submitted a legal brief, further supporting the challenge to the Preliminary Opinion.